 Eastern Chongming Island is made for car-birding.
 For best results, arrive early, before the guards.
 Drive along the dike (if accessible).
 If you cannot access the reserve, then drive on the farm roads just inside the dike.
 Use your spotting scope to note migrants and overwintering birds such as Common Crane accompanying the Hooded Crane and threatened species such as Swan Goose and Far Eastern Curlew.

-Ducks are common, with several species of Anas and other genera such as Mergus (Common Merganser, very rarely Scaly-sided Merganser) and Tadorna (Ruddy Shelduck, very rarely Common Shelduck).
-Look carefully in the beds below for Reed Parrotbill.
+Ducks are common, with several species of Anas and other genera such as Mergus (Common Merganser, very rarely Scaly-sided Merganser) and Tadorna (Ruddy Shelduck, rarely Common Shelduck).
+Look carefully in the beds below the dike for Reed Parrotbill.
 Among your Circus species will be Hen Harrier, Eastern Marsh Harrier, and the occasional Pied Harrier.
 In the reeds atop the dike and in the bushes popping up here and there, it’s possible to view birds arriving after a long migratory flight.
-Siberian Thrush and Arctic Warbler have shown up looking haggard and hungry.
+Siberian Thrush and Arctic Warbler show up looking haggard and hungry.

 The fields, ponds, marshes, and canals inside the dike are productive.
 Unlike the protected areas, the areas inside the dike are always accessible.
 When water in the ponds is low, waders arrive, with Black-faced Spoonbill always a valuable record and Temminck’s Stint sometimes seen.
 Look for migrating passerines such as Red-throated Pipit and taivana Eastern Yellow Wagtail.
 Look overhead for Peregrine Falcon.